js-fixture/core/README.md

 // Array of 3 users
 ```

-See the Recommended Usage below for best practices.
+See the Best Practices section below for usage recommendations.

-## Recommended Usage
+## Best Practices

 ### 1. Organize Recipes in a Dedicated Directory